holywyvern/tmx/doc/src/override.rst

 Image Autoload/Autofree
 -----------------------

-Set (there is no default implementation) load and free functions to load the image automatically as they are read in the map source.
+Set (there is no default implementation) load and free functions to load/free images automatically as they are read in the map source.

 .. c:var:: void* (*tmx_img_load_func) (const char *path)